cfasana/mqtt2ros_android_example/README.md

 **N.B.** If you plan to use `Android SDK >= 31`, have a look at the final section of this documentation about `Using Android SDK >= 31`.

+## Disclaimer
+This repository is intended for educational and demonstrative purposes only.
+It is not designed or tested for use in critical or production environments.
+The code and concepts presented here should be used with caution, and the author is not liable for any consequences that may arise from improper or unintended use.
+**Do not** rely on this repository for critical or sensitive applications including but not limited to:
+- Medical devices
+- Industrial control systems

 ## Environment configuration
 ### Configuration of the ROS-based device
 1. Install ROS2 on your device.